DeadTaco/smart-modules/README.md

 It's not mandatory for modules to be located in the modules directory, but makes it easier to organize the modules.

-To load a module, you will need to create a new Smart Modules object variable and begin loading the modules with the .addModule function.
+To load a module, *prior to initializing the API with `new`* you will need to use the `SmartModule.addModule` function.
 The Smart Module will check the modules directory for a file titled `sm.modulename.js` where modulename is the module name.
 Be sure your module name is titled the same as the filename between sm. and .js
 ```JAVASCRIPT
 SmartModule.loadModule("mymodule"); // Loads modules/sm.mymodule.js
 ```